-With 'reverse curls ups' try to lift the bottom off the floor as you bring knees to chin
+With 'reverse curls ups' try to draw up the pelvic floor as you bring your knees to your chin

-The urology world has discouraged voluntary interruption of flow when passing urine as an exercise to strengthed the pelvic muscles, since it may facilitate urinary retention.
-But even so, I think this is one of the most effective ways to re-educate pelvic floor control if you have no idea - and important if you are to build up any strength of your lower abdominal muscles.
+The urology world now discourages voluntary interruption of flow when passing urine as an exercise to strengthen the pelvic muscles, since it may facilitate urinary retention.
+However, this is still one of the most effective ways to re-educate pelvic floor control if you have absolutely no idea - and important if you are to build up any strength of your lower abdominal muscles.

-You can download my video to see me demonstrating this exercise and explaining how it feels in-the-doing.
-There's nothing like the horse's mouth.
+You can download the video to see this exercise demonstrated and explaining how it feels in-the-doing.
+There's nothing like straight from the horse's mouth.

-You start this exercise on your back with knees bent and both feet flat on floor.
-Raise your right knee to chest, bringing it as close to the right armpit as possible.
-Then while this one is returning towards the floor, you lift your left leg, so the legs literally pass in mid-air.
+Before you start, make sure your lower back is pressed hard flat into the floor and your lower abdominal wall is tightly pulled in.
+With knees bent and both feet flat on floor, raise your right knee towards your chest - without letting your lower back leave contact with the floor - bringing it as close to the right armpit as possible.
+Then while this one is returning towards the floor, you lift your left leg, so that both legs literally pass in mid-air.

-Please note that you do not at any stage straighten either leg, as in the bicycling action, as this is a huge strain on the lower back.
+Please note that you do not at any stage straighten either leg, as in the bicycling action, as this is a great strain on the lower back.
 Rather, keep the legs fully bent at all times.
 Always start off by pulling your tummy in hard to lift the leg and don’t ever let the lower back lift away from the floor.
 On your way down, each foot should just brush floor, touching with the heel rather than the big toe, before the return journey.
-As with the ‘reverse curl ups’ 15 back and forths for each leg.
+As with the ‘reverse curl ups’ 15 back-and-forths for each leg.

 Have a look at 'Back Pain Exercise Videos' to learn more of the best exercises to strengthen your back and abs and relieve pain

 Best to be clear, right now, on what the worst abs exercises are - especially if you have a bad back.